CarolinaKra/Carolina_Portfolio/README.md

 *  +9 years experience in chemical industries, mainly within the Renewable Energy sector.
 *  +6 years UK-based professional.
 *  Awards:
+    *  My Data Science project I carried out on my last job was selected to be presented at an internal science conference, which I presented in June 2021
     *  Scholarship "Green Campus" for my BSc Final Project in biodiesel production from waste.
     *  National Finalist in Mathematical Olympiads in Argentina.